OpenBB-finance/OpenBB/openbb_providers/README.md

 The data mapping is done in the following [file](https://docs.google.com/spreadsheets/d/1AhmQWGRDqORk8nlcNclcnCuPpWsdMuaHwxujMMdzcsk/edit#gid=152728452
 ).

-# Package extension : Adding a new Provider extension
+# Package extension : Adding a new Data Provider extension

 ## 1. Build a Python package